Part 2 of 2 (Part 1 here )

 Heidegger’s opposition to cosmopolitanism in Being and Time is so adamant and systematic that he does not even talk about human beings, which is a universal notion.
 Nor does he talk about man as the “rational animal,” which is just a composite of two universal notions.
 Instead, Heidegger speaks of “Dasein,” which is a German word for existence, but it is usually left untranslated in Heidegger’s texts because he uses it as a technical term.
 Pick up any Heidegger book, and turn to a random page.
-Chances are, you will see Dasein with a capital “D.” (Years ago, a friend of mine told me about her first encounter with Heidegger.
-She concluded that since Heidegger constantly referred to this fellow named Dasein, she would have to read his books before she could understand Heidegger.)
+Chances are, you will see Dasein with a capital “D.”

 Authenticity means being honest with yourself about your identity and living accordingly.
 For Heidegger, we cannot construct our identities.
 We cannot invent, much less reinvent, ourselves.
 We cannot choose who we are.
 Instead, our identities are handed to us by our language, culture, and lineage.
 For Heidegger, freedom comes in only in what we do with the identity that is given us.
 Our most fundamental choice is whether we own up to our identity or deny it.
 Authenticity is owning up to who we are.
 Inauthenticity is refusing to own up to our identity and instead living according to fantasies about who we are, fantasies projected by ourselves or others.

-Whether we choose authenticity or inauthenticity, we remain the same people, but in radically different states.
+Whether we choose authenticity or inauthenticity, we remain the same person, but in radically different states.
 The authentic person lives according to his nature, which the Greeks defined as well-being (eudaimonia).
 The inauthentic person lives contrary to his nature and thus lacks well-being.

-For Heidegger, being a German ethnic nationalist, rather than a cosmopolitan liberal or Communist, was simply a matter of authenticity, of owning up to his ethnic identity—his particular linguistic and cultural “da”—and living accordingly.
+For Heidegger, being a German ethnic nationalist, rather than a cosmopolitan liberal or Communist, was simply a matter of authenticity, of owning up to his ethnic identity—his particular linguistic and cultural “Da”—and living accordingly.
 And when the world opposes you living according to your nature, well-being requires self-assertion.
 If others push you around, you have to push back.
 You have to take your own side in a fight.

 Being a German, Heidegger’s primary concern was German ethnic nationalism, and he believed that an over-emphasis on biological race undermined German ethnic identity.
 For Heidegger, emphasizing the white race posed the same danger as emphasizing the human race.
 Both are universals that undermine specific cultural identities.
-“There’s only one race, the human race,” is a slogan trotted out to undermine the identities of all races and nations, to break down the barriers that maintain diversity and promote pan-mixia, with the end result of global homogeneity.
+“There’s only one race, the human race,” is a slogan trotted out to undermine the particular identities of all races and nations, to break down the barriers that maintain diversity and promote pan-mixia, with the end result of global homogeneity.